 Many of the data monitored through the DBDSP are obtained from commercial databases.
-Dwight's/PI Plus Scout, a commercial database from IHS Energy Group, is a primary source of data.
+IHS Enerdeq, a commercial Internet-based database from IHS Energy Group, is a primary source of data.
 Another commercial source, Drillinginfo.com, is available for review on-line.
-Monthly reports on injection wells and salt water disposal wells are available from B.L.
-Resources.
 Data available from these sources are verified by reviewing state and federal records, where possible.

 Several different governmental sources serve as information resource centers.
 These include the New Mexico OCD offices in Artesia and Hobbs; the BLM offices in Carlsbad and Roswell, New Mexico; the Texas RRC; and the New Mexico State Engineer's Office in Roswell.
+Monthly information on injection wells and salt water disposal wells are available from the New Mexico OCD website.